 LAG-3, an immune checkpoint molecule.

-LAG-3 stands for Lymphocyte Activation Gene-3 (LAG-3 or CD223), a protein, which is involved in the regulation of the immune system.
+LAG-3 stands for Lymphocyte Activation Gene-3 (LAG-3 or CD223), a gene that codes a protein, which is involved in the regulation of the immune system.

-Discovered in 1990 by our Chief Scientist and Medical Officer, Professor Frederic Triebel, we are the global leader in LAG-3 products with more LAG-3-related intellectual property and more product candidates in clinical development, including our partnered programs than any other company in the industry.
+Discovered in 1990 by our Chief Scientific and Chief Medical Officer, Professor Frederic Triebel, we are the global leader in LAG-3 products with more LAG-3-related intellectual property and more product candidates in clinical development, including our partnered programs than any other company in the industry.

-The LAG-3 protein controls the signaling between specific immune cells; T cells and antigen presenting cells (APCs), which are responsible for the adaptive immune reaction.
-Our lead product candidate is eftilagimod alpha which is in late stage clinical development (please see) for the treatment of cancer.
-Other products are in preclinical (IMP761) or earlier clinical development (IMP701, IMP731) for cancer or autoimmune diseases.
+The LAG-3 - MHC II interaction controls the signaling between specific immune cells, T cells and antigen presenting cells (APCs), which are responsible for the adaptive immune response.
+Our lead product candidate is eftilagimod alpha which is in late-stage clinical development (please see) for the treatment of cancer.
+Other products are in preclinical (IMP761) or clinical development (LAG 525, GSK'781) for cancer or autoimmune diseases.

-With our lead product candidate eftilagimod alpha, we are investigating the LAG-3 immune control mechanism in three areas of application to boost the immune system with a unique mechanism of action.
+With our lead product candidate eftilagimod alpha, we are investigating the LAG-3 immune control mechanism in different areas of application to boost the immune system with a unique mechanism of action.

 Areas of application:

-Combination of eftilagimod alpha and chemotherapy whereby this combination amplifies the immune system response using the antigens released by dying tumor cells induced by chemotherapy.
+The combination of eftilagimod alpha (efti) and chemotherapy aims to amplify the body’s immune system response using the antigens released by the dying tumour cells induced by chemotherapy.

-Combination of chemotherapy and immunotherapy (such as eftilagimod alpha) has synergistic effects which make them an ideal combination.
-The chemotherapy causes the so called “immunogenic” death of tumour cells which results in the release of tumour specific proteins (antigens).
-These antigens can be taken up by a specific type of immune cells (called antigen presenting cells (APC)) and presented to cytotoxic T cells leading to a host immune response against other cancer cells.
-Under this general concept, pembrolizumab (PD-1 antagonist) in combination with chemotherapy was approved for the treatment of non-small cell lung cancer in 2017.
+Chemotherapies and immunotherapies (such as efti) have synergistic effects which make them an ideal combination.
+The chemotherapy causes the “immunogenic” death of tumour cells which results in the release of tumour specific proteins (antigens).
+These antigens can be taken up by certain immune cells (called antigen presenting cells or APCs) and are then presented to cytotoxic T cells leading to a host immune response against other cancer cells.
+Under this general concept, pembrolizumab (a PD-1 antagonist) in combination with chemotherapy was approved by the US FDA for the treatment of non-small cell lung cancer in 2017.

-Combination of eftilagimod alpha and other immunotherapies with complementary mechanisms of action (such as checkpoint inhibitors) are combined.
+The combination of eftilagimod alpha (efti) and other immunotherapies with complementary mechanisms of action (such as checkpoint inhibitors) aim to synergistically boost the body’s immune system response.

-In addition to its use as chemoimmunotherapy and as the IO-IO combo, eftiilagimod alpha has been trialed at much lower doses as an adjuvant to cancer vaccines to boost local APC activation.
+In addition to its use as chemoimmunotherapy and as the IO-IO combo, efti has been trialled at much lower doses as an adjuvant to cancer vaccines to boost local APC activation.
 A number of Phase I clinical trials have been performed with our academic partners.
-An investigator-initiated Phase I clinical trial, called INSIGHT, is presently ongoing with local (intra-tumoral or intra-peritumoral) administration.
+An investigator-initiated Phase I clinical trial, called INSIGHT, is ongoing with local (intra-tumoral or intra-peritumoral) administration.

 LAG-3 as an antigen presenting cell (“APC”) activator

-Through binding of soluble LAG-3 (such as IMP321/eftilagimod alpha) to major histocompatibility complex (MHC) class II molecules on the surface of APCs, APC activation takes place.
-In this way LAG-3 can lead to an activation of the antigen presenting cells such as monocytes and dendritic cells.
+Through binding of soluble LAG-3 (such as IMP321/eftilagimod alpha) to its ligand, the major histocompatibility complex (MHC) class II molecules on the surface of APCs, APC activation takes place.
+In this way, LAG-3 can lead to an activation of the antigen presenting cells such as monocytes and dendritic cells.

-This results in a physiological increase in antigen presentation to cytotoxic CD8+ T cells, hence an active immunotherapy mechanism important for fighting cancer.
-Through these mechanisms of action, soluble LAG-3 (such as IMP321/eftilagimod alpha) can increase the immune response to i.e. cancer antigens.
+This results in a physiological increase in the number and activation of cytotoxic CD8+ T cells, hence an active immunotherapy mechanism important for fighting cancer.
+Through these mechanisms of action, soluble LAG-3 (such as IMP321/eftilagimod alpha) can increase the immune response to cancer antigens.

 LAG-3 as a negative regulator of T cells